PatrickMaiyer/Portapack_Wiki/Care.md

 * Do not overtighten RF cables to the HackRF SMA connectors.
 If you tighten too much, the [SMA connector](SMA-Antenna-connector) can snap off the HackRF board.

 * Disconnect all cables and connectors before storing your PortaPack.
 Sideways force on plugs can loosen and damage PortaPack and HackRF [connectors](SMA-Antenna-connector).

+* Do not change antennas with your HackRF powered up.